nexiality/documentation/commands/pdf/saveFormValues(pdf,var,pageAndLineStartEnd,strategy).md

 ### Parameters
-- **pdf**\- is the pdf file path
+- **pdf** \- the PDF file to validate
-- **var** \- is the variable name to store the form data
+- **var** \- variable name to store the form data
-- **pageAndLineStartEnd** \- is the values to identify the page number, start line and end line.
+- **pageAndLineStartEnd** \- identify the starting page number, start line and end line.
 All the three values to be given with comma separated
-- **strategy** \- is the strategy to read the pdf form.
+- **strategy** \- the strategy to read the pdf form.
 Following strategies are supported to read the data.

 |Strategy|Description|
 |---|---|